Frequently Asked Questions

 Which supports work well for bushy or spreading plants?

-Plants like geraniums, asters, nepeta, or alchemilla mollis benefit from:
+Plants like geraniums, asters, nepeta, Ligularia, Phormiums, or Peonies benefit from:

 These gently hold the plant together without looking restrictive.